OSHA Recordkeeping Rule Updates

 While OSHA provides hundreds of useful resources like its annual list of Top Ten OSHA Violations to help employers prevent and reduce workplace accidents, the surest way to keep workers safe is to stay in the know about OSHA’s regulatory updates.

-To help you prepare, let’s take a look at some important rule changes for 2019:
+To help you prepare, let’s take a look at some important rule changes:

 Electronic Submission of Injury and Illness Records